keval-sondigara/SOC-Analyst-Portfolio/THM_Labs/Benign/writeup.md

 ### index="win_eventlogs" EventID="4688" | stats count by Username | sort -count

-we can see there is 2 users with name amelia but if we look closly in last one it looks suspicous
+we can see there is 2 users with name amelia but if we look closely in last one it looks suspicous

 ### Answer:- Amel1a

 ### 3).
 Which user from the HR department was observed to be running scheduled tasks?

-i found this by runing following command
+i found this by runinng the following command:

 ### index=win_eventlogs schtasks